Do you or your partner tend to fall asleep soon after having sex?

 The evidence is conflicting as to whether women do or don’t feel sleepy after sex too.
 If they don’t fall asleep so easily though, why might this be?

 Although some women naturally fall asleep with their partner, there could be a number of possible biological explanations for those that don’t:

-2. Women don’t have the same refractory period as men, often remaining highly aroused even after reaching climax.
+- They don’t have the same drop in desire and refractory period as men.
+Women tend to remain aroused long after reaching climax.

-3. Women don’t always climax as easily as men do, and therefore any release of the hormones associated with relaxation and sleepiness is less likely to happen.
+- Women don’t always climax as easily as men do.
+So the release of any hormones associated with relaxation and sleepiness is less likely to happen.

-According to the scientists Kruger and Hughes, who published a study in in 2011, there isn’t much difference between men and women when it comes to sleeping after sex.
+According to a study published by the scientists Kruger and Hughes, there isn’t much difference between men and women after all.

 Their online survey of 456 people found that there was “no sex difference in reports of relative sleep onset after having sexual intercourse”.

-It’s also interesting that the study found that when partners don’t have sex, women tend to fall asleep quicker than men.
+It’s also interesting that the study found that when couples didn’t have sex, women reportedly fell asleep quicker than men.